TFong1/sf_crime/recreate_project.md

 ![San Francisco Crime Data Project Architecture](./images/SF-crime-architecture.png)

+The workflow is as the following:

+1. Extract Data
-To summarize, the Airflow DAG will extract the data from the San Francisco data portal via Socrata Open Data API and upload parquet files to the data lake.
-From there data is moved from the lake to warehouse. dbt will transform the data in the warehouse to be used by Google Looker Studio.
+    * Airflow extracts data from the San Francisco data portal using the Socrata Open Data API
+    * Airflow runs in a Docker container
+    * Airflow generates parquet files
+2. Upload to Data Lake
+    * Upload parquet files to the data lake
+    * Google Cloud environment is created by Terraform
+3. Move to Data Warehouse
+    * Data is moved from the lake to warehouse via SQL statement executed in GCP
+4. Transform Data
+    * dbt transforms the data in the warehouse for use by Google Looker Studio

 ## Steps to Create Project